-Across the Commonwealth, residents are making the switch to electric vehicles, however some are hesitant due to the lack of public charging stations available.
-One of the biggest fears that electric car owners have is not being able to find a charging station when they are running out of batteries.
-Unlike gas stations, charging stations are limited in number and is still fairly new technology.
+Across the Commonwealth, residents are starting to make the switch from gasoline powered vehicles to electric vehicles.
+However, some remain hesitant to make the switch due to the lack of public charging stations available.
+One of the biggest fears that electric car owners have is not being able to find a charging station when they are running out of battery charge, also known as, “range anxiety.”
+Unlike gas stations, charging stations are limited in number and geographic availability across Massachusetts and the country.

-Many cities and towns in Metro Boston are accelerating their efforts to install charging stations to support residents and their municipal fleet, however, taking the first step and figuring out which charging station to purchase and where to install it can be challenging.
+Many cities and towns in Metro Boston are investigating the opportunity to install charging stations and support residents and their municipal fleets in adopting electric vehicles.
+However, taking the first step to figure out which type of charging station to purchase and where to install it can be a challenge.

-To help municipalities address this issue, MAPC’s Clean Energy team developed a Roadmap to Install EV Charging Stations and also partnered with the City of Newton to host an Electric Vehicle charging station workshop that took a deeper dive into everything to consider from procurement to installation of charging stations.
+To provide municipalities with the tools and information to make these decisions, MAPC’s Clean Energy team developed a Roadmap to Install EV Charging Stations and partnered with the City of Newton to host an electric vehicle (EV) charging station workshop that took a deeper dive into what to consider from procurement to installation and maintenance of EV charging stations.

 Over 40 people attended the workshop in Newton early Tuesday morning on May 8th.
 Workshop attendees had the opportunity to learn, engage, and connect with EV charging station vendors, alongside municipalities, and leaders in the region that have experience installing charging stations.